MetacityTools/Studio/README.md

 -   [ ] Update import menu to allow importing multiple files at once, only separate models, tables, or reference planes
 -   [ ] Buggy alt/ctrl for rotation
+-   [ ] Buggy move functionality - on click triggers selection and move
 -   [ ] Shortcuts for tab switching in editor
 -   [ ] Loading GeoJSON
 -   [ ] Loading IFC metadata (memory-efficiency???)